‘As humans we are hardwired to be in physical proximity’

 Creative departments are all about collaboration – planned and tightly mapped or simply accidental due to proximity.
 It’s not a dynamic that naturally transfers to working from home.

-While other areas in advertising, such as admin, strategy, even client service (when the clients are also at home) don’t absolutely require people to be in the same room to get the job done – and hence were impacted in the same way as other cubicle-bound office jobs when working from home kicked in in March 2020, for creative departments it’s been a challenge – though one where Irish agencies nevertheless have managed to produce top-notch work.
+While other areas in advertising, such as administration, strategy, even client services (when the clients are also at home) don’t absolutely require people to be in the same room to get the job done – and hence were affected in the same way as other cubicle-bound office jobs when working from home kicked in in March 2020, for creative departments it’s been a challenge – though one where Irish agencies nevertheless have managed to produce top-notch work.

 Projects